Riley Greene Preview, Player Props: Tigers vs. White Sox

 Riley Greene At The Plate

+- In 71.7% of his 99 games this season, Greene has picked up at least one hit.
+He's also had 29 multi-hit games.

+- He has homered in 11.1% of his games this year, and 2.6% of his plate appearances.

-- Greene has an RBI in 28 of 98 games this year, with multiple RBI in five of them.
+- Greene has an RBI in 29 of 99 games this season, with multiple RBI in six of them.
 He has also driven in three or more of his team's runs in one contest.

-- In 44.9% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (7.1%).
+- He has scored in 44 games this year (44.4%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.